-Paul Smeaton has been a director since September 2015.
+Paul Smeaton has been a director since September 2015 and resigned on 20 July 2020.
+He is now the Chief Operating Officer - Insurance for Suncorp Group Limited.
 He has over 30 years financial services experience, having worked in banking, insurance, funds management and stock broking.
-Mr Smeaton is Chief Executive Officer of Suncorp New Zealand (which includes the parent company Vero Insurance New Zealand Limited) and is also a director of that company, Vero Liability Insurance Limited, Asteron Life Limited and AA Finance Limited.
-Mr Smeaton is also on the Board of the Insurance Council of New Zealand.
+Mr Smeaton was Chief Executive Officer of Suncorp New Zealand (which includes the parent company Vero Insurance New Zealand Limited) from 2016 until 20 July 2020 and is also a director of that company, Vero Liability Insurance Limited, Asteron Life Limited, AA Finance Limited and other related companies comprising Suncorp New Zealand.
+Mr Smeaton was also the President of the Insurance Council of New Zealand until July 2020.